Bastien18/BladeRF-DVB-T2/helix_doc/HELIX.md

 After this I still can't get any video signal with the T2 core.
 I check the modulation of the PLP is set to QSPK and it was the case.

+#### Solution for video on the tuner

+The issue was the way the fifo2ts interact with TS interface of the T2 core.
+By reading the 0x8004 register, I found out the TS synchronisation lock was never raise + the 0x8014 register appears to be null which indicates that my TS input bitrate was NULL.
+Andy, told me that there was something strange since one byte of the TS stream stays at same value for around 12 ts_data_clk cycle which is not good.
+I decided to use the ts_data_refclk also for both the TS side of my fifo2ts component and the ts_data_clk.

+The ts_data_refclk indicate the maximimum byte range acceptable by the T2 core before ts_busy start raising and stall the data flow inside my fifo2ts component.
+This ts_data_refclk varies when we're changing the parameter of the T2 core.

+Now I get video but it is very jerky and I need to smoothes it.

+#### Debugging video stuttering

+I did get rid of the rollback problem by using a ts_data_clk of 1.25MHz and having it clocking both TS interface of T2 core and fifo2ts TS side.
+Also the .ts file needs an bitrate of 10Mbps this can be done by adjusting the muxrate on ffmpeg.

+Now the video only pause a lot but when video is playing the playback is smooth.
+Logging the playback with VLC indicates that TEI flag in TS packet are raised many times.

+I tried dumping the whole TS stream in a file to analyse the bitrate.
+The actual bitrate of the received TS stream is around 3Mbps which is much lower than expected.

+I tried finding a gnuradio configuration that is working and try to reproduct it inside the T2 core.
+Here is the config:

+- FECFRAME size normal 64k
+- Code rate 2/3
+- Baseband framing mode High Efficiency Mode
+- In band signaling off
+- PLP constellation 64QAM
+- FEC block per frame 151
+- Constellation rotation off
+- TI blocks per frame 3
+- Extended Carrier Mode => extended
+- FFT size 16K
+- Guard interval 19/256
+- L1 constellation BPSK
+- Pilot Pattern PP2
+- T2 frame per super frame 2
+- Number of data symbols 128
+- PAPR off
+- CP lenght 1216

 ### Things to do

+DVB-T2 RX issue

 - Ask Andy if we can configure the resampler
 - Ask Andy about oversampling